 A 501(c)3, Merlyn Climate Grants supports young people ages 13 to 30 who take the lead in bringing the public's attention to the climate challenge.
 Grant recipients live in New England and New York.

-For example, Merlyn grantees funded in 2019-2021 are helping turn No votes on climate into Yes votes in the RI statehouse.
-They’re training volunteers for public speaking on climate.
-They’re launching composting and kelp farms and studying rivers, where they bring schoolchildren onsite for inspiration and instruction.
-They are launching Climate Courage workshops and producing podcasts that inspire emerging climate leaders.
-They are planting trees and publishing.
+For example, Merlyn grantees funded in 2019-2023 have helped turn No votes on climate into Yes votes in the RI statehouse.
+They’ve trained volunteers for public speaking on climate.
+They’ve launched composting and kelp farms and studied rivers with area schoolchildren.
+They've launched Climate Courage workshops and produced podcasts that inspire emerging climate leaders.
+They've planted trees and published.
 One 14-year-old learned the tools of print production to produce a magazine featuring area leaders speaking out on the climate challenge.